 Anti-lock brake system: If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately.
-Normal braking is still functional unless the brake warning light also is illuminated.
+Normal braking is still functional unless the braking is still functional unless the braking is still functional unless the brake warning light also is illuminated.